This page was last updated for the Academic Year 2019-2020.

 - Lecture notes Advanced Stochastic Operations Research: Stochastic Decision Theory, 2009

-- Sebastian Bubeck and Nicolo Cesa-Bianchi’s lecture notes Regret Analysis of Stochastic and Nonstochastic Multi-armed Bandit Problems, 2012 (Links to an external site.)
+- Sebastian Bubeck and Nicolo Cesa-Bianchi’s lecture notes Regret Analysis of Stochastic and Nonstochastic Multi-armed Bandit Problems, 2012

 If you want additional background, we recommend you these books: